zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/national-digital-identity/overview.md

 While Myinfo allows businesses to acquire individual customers in a more seamless way, Myinfo business supports Business-to-business (B2B) use cases such as SME loan application, merchant acquisition and KYC.

 For more information on Myinfo business API, please read the [documentation](https://api.singpass.gov.sg/library/myinfobiz/business/introduction).
+You can also visit our Myinfo business product page through this [link](https://www.developer.tech.gov.sg/products/categories/digital-identity/myinfo-business/overview.html){:target="_blank"}.

 ### Login